ai4ce/DeepExplorer/README.md

 The pre-trained model can be found in `pretrained_model` folder.

 ### Navigation Pipeline
-For the navigation pipeline, including running VPR to enhance the topological map, and actually perform navigation, please refer to the `navigation` folder
+For the navigation pipeline, including running VPR to enhance the topological map and actually perform navigation, please refer to the `navigation` folder

 ## Pretrained Models
-All the pretrained models can be found in `
+All the pretrained models can be found in `pretrained_model` folder

 ## Citations
 If you found our work helpful, please use the following information to cite our work